 Continuing to adhere to Catholic identity is integral to the success of the schools, he said.
 “We have to ensure that our schools’ Catholic culture, Catholic ethos and Catholic doctrine permeates every single thing that we do in every school, by everyone—from the principal and pastor to the maintenance man and the janitor.”

-In 2004, Cardinal Edward Egan appointed Deegan director of Inner City Schools to work with the 122 elementary and secondary inner-schools of the archdiocese.
+In 2004, Cardinal Edward Egan appointed Deegan director of Inner City Schools to work with the 122 elementary and secondary inner-city schools of the archdiocese.

 He was headmaster of Iona Grammar School, New Rochelle, 1991-1994, and taught there, 1975-1978.
 In Manhattan he served as principal of St. Jude School, 1994-2004 and 1988-1991, and St. Francis Xavier, 1985-1988.
 Also in Manhattan, he taught at Sacred Heart School, 1982-1985, and Power Memorial Academy, 1978-1982.